jdprichards/jdprichards/README.md

 # jdprichards
 My personal webpage

-The source code is a mix between:
+The source code is a mix between Markdown, HTML and JavaScript
-Markdown
-HTML
-JavaScript